-This Vegan Wedge Salad is full of fresh and flavorful ingredients like smoked apple bits, and tomatoes.
-There’s a light and refreshing Vegan Blue Cheese Dressing, too.
-Wedge salad recipes are served as either a side dish or even as a main meal salad by adding some vegan protein options.
+This vegan wedge salad is full of fresh and flavorful ingredients like smoked apple bits, and tomatoes.
+There’s a light and refreshing vegan blue cheese dressing, too.
+Serve it as a side dish or even as a main meal salad by adding some vegan protein options.

 Nick Kindlesperger of The Chicago Tribune referred to the wedge salad as America’s silliest salad.
 He says, “It’s built upon the back of the least flavorful and least nutrient-dense lettuce available and blanketed in some of the fattiest ingredients around.”